background preloader

 Facebook Twitter

 Other sites, like Gamedev Tuts+, Gamedev, and Gamasutra, cover lots more topics than mine does.
 Determining how to move around on a map is an interesting problem.
-These pages are about specific techniques for pathfinding and object movement: My current favorite algorithm is A*, because it can handle varying terrain costs well, and it seems to be faster than most graph searching algorithms.
-Code and Demos Data structures Displaying Tiles.
+There are many different approaches, ranging from simple (walk forward until you hit something) to the complex (path finding algorithms with heuristics).
+These pages are about specific techniques for pathfinding and object movement: Code and Demos Data structures Algorithms.
 To become a good C programmer.
 February 2nd, 2011 Every once in a while I receive an email from a fellow programmer asking me what language I used for one of my games and how I learned it.